adibender/coalitions/README.md

 Based on these steps we can derive the probabilities of a majority for certain coalitions of interest. <br/>

-<a name="NOTE">NOTE</a>
-====

-As of now, only basic functionality described in the [example](#example) below has been tested.
-Further functionality, which provides convenience wrappers for doing all the steps described below at once and also for multiple institutes, will be added soon.

 <a name="example">Basic example</a>